2003 McDonald's All-American Boys Game

-The 2003 McDonald's All-American Boys Game was an All-star basketball game played on Wednesday, March 26, 2003 at the Gund Arena in Cleveland, Ohio, home of the NBA's Cleveland Cavaliers.
+The 2003 McDonald's All-American Boys Game was an all-star basketball game played on Wednesday, March 26, 2003, at Gund Arena in Cleveland, Ohio, home of the NBA's Cleveland Cavaliers.
 The game's rosters featured the best and most highly recruited high school boys graduating in 2003.
 The game was the 26th annual version of the McDonald's All-American Game first played in 1978.

 2003 game

-The game was telecast live by ESPN.
+The game was telecast live on ESPN.
 Luol Deng, Olu Famutimi and David Padgett did not play due to injuries.
 LeBron James, who played wearing number 32 instead of his usual 23, since that number was retired in honor of Michael Jordan, was named the game's MVP after finishing with 27 points, 7 rebounds and 7 assists.
 James was the East team leading scorer, while Shannon Brown led the West team with 23 points.
 Chris Paul finished with a game-high 10 assists.
-Of the players who participated in this game, 5 declared for the 2003 NBA Draft and were selected: LeBron James (1st overall pick), Travis Outlaw (1st round, 23rd overall), Ndudi Ebi (1st round, 26th overall), Kendrick Perkins (1st round, 27th overall) and James Lang (2nd round, 48th overall).
+Of the players who participated in this game, 5 declared for the 2003 NBA draft and were selected: LeBron James (1st overall pick), Travis Outlaw (1st round, 23rd overall), Ndudi Ebi (1st round, 26th overall), Kendrick Perkins (1st round, 27th overall) and James Lang (2nd round, 48th overall).

+Dunk contest

+The Powerade Jam Fest took place on March 24, 2003, at Cleveland State University's Woodling Gym, and was broadcast on ESPN on April 4, 2003.
+LeBron James was the winner with 250 points.